You can interact with this notebook online: Launch notebook

 from tardis.simulation import Simulation

-from tardis.montecarlo.spectrum import TARDISSpectrum
+from tardis.spectrum.spectrum import TARDISSpectrum

-from tardis.io.atom_data.util import download_atom_data
+from tardis.io.atom_data import download_atom_data

 from astropy import units as u